wishtag/oras-autofisher/README.md

 This is a project I was really proud of at the time, but now that I'm uploading my stuff to GitHub I realize how not user-friendly this is.

 I don't have any plans to update this, or even write instructions on how to set this up for yourself.
 This repository was really only created as a way to archive and showcase a project I was proud of.

+**UPDATE:** I changed my mind and DID end up updating it.
+I've added a settings file and recoded a lot.
+The instructions probably aren't the best but I hope whoever is reading this is able to figure it out.
+Even with the changes I've made this still isn't perfect, though.
 # Features
 ## Automatic Fishing
 Through the `pydirectinput` library, the program is able to send inputs to the game.
 After sending the input to send your fishing rod out, the program will monitor the screen until the exclamation mark bubble appears.
 Once that shows up, it sends the input to reel it in.